 - Flatbed or tipper vans

-- Transit type vans over 5.20 metres in length
+- Any van over 5.2 metres in length

 - Twin-axle vehicles